BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 Miniature fluorescence microscopy enables high-resolution, real-time imaging of neural activity in freely behaving rodents.
 Its effectiveness critically depends on the use of **genetically encoded biosensors**, specifically **genetically encoded calcium indicators** (GECIs) and **genetically encoded neurotransmitter indicators** (GENIs).
-These molecular tools transduce intracellular calcium transients and extracellular neurotransmitter fluctuations, respectively, into fluorescent signals.
+These molecular tools transduce intracellular calcium transients and extracellular neurotransmitter fluctuations, respectively, into **fluorescent signals**.
 When expressed in targeted neuronal populations, they permit **cell-type-specific, spatiotemporally precise visualization of circuit dynamics** underlying behavior, learning, and neuromodulation.
+For additional details regarding fluorescence, please refer to the section :ref:`fluorescence-imaging`.

 Intracellular calcium biosensors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^